Reykjavik Travel Guide

 History of Reykjavik

 Historically and culturally, Reykjavik is rooted in the great Sagas and its unique location.
-Influenced by the old Vikings to the architects and innovators of contemporary culture, many different groups of people have left their mark of the Capital Reykjavik.
+Influenced by the old Vikings to the architects and innovators of contemporary culture, many different groups have left their mark on the Capital Reykjavik.

 Art & Culture

-Reykjavík is an ideal place to visit for those with an interest in art and culture.
-Via museums and galleries in Reykjavik, you can explore a lot about Iceland history, nature, art and talented local performers.
-Through the history, traditions and the new waves, Reykjavik impresses with many events and festivals all year round.
+Reykjavík is an ideal place to visit for those interested in art and culture.
+Via museums and galleries in Reykjavik, you can explore a lot about Iceland's history, nature, art and talented local performers.
+Through history, traditions and the new waves, Reykjavik impresses with many events and festivals all year round.

 Activities in Reykjavik

 Reykjavík has become a popular alternative travel destination for all seasons, offering a myriad of adventures and a paradise of possibilities for all.

 Visit one of the many thermal swimming pools or spas.
 Whether you go for a swim, take a healing soak in a hot tub, or indulge in a thermal steam bath, you will leave feeling relaxed and re-energised.
 Going to the pool is also a way of life for Reykjavík’s residents and, thus, an ideal way to meet.

 Nowhere in the world can offer a horse ride in the beautiful natural scenery surroundings or whale safari, except Reykjavik.
 Reykjavik offers fantastic sports facilities and cosy parks for relaxation.

 Discover a thriving culinary scene with many outstanding restaurants.
-Lately, Reykjavik became a city with an exciting nightlife offering clubs, cafes and bars.
+Lately, Reykjavik has become a city with exciting nightlife offering clubs, cafes and bars.

 The public transport network in Reykjavík is called Strætó.
 Reykjavík has an excellent bus system with regular services to and from all the city’s major towns and attractions.
 Well-maintained footpaths and cycling routes threading through some of the city's numerous parks and nature reserves, so visitors to Reykjavík won't have to go far to make a quick break from city life and explore the wilds of Reykjavík.